parimalp/awslabs_2018_2/Makefile_Flow_lab.md

     <p align = "center">
     <i>HLS being used to compile the kernel</i>
     </p>
     The host application will then be compiled, the xclbin and the helloworld.exe files will be generated.
-The application will be executed on the CPU in the hardware emulation mode showing the output and transfer rate like:
+The application will be executed on the host CPU in the hardware emulation mode showing the output and transfer rate like:
     <p align="center">
     <img src ="./images/makefile_lab/FigMakefileLab-5.png"/>
     </p>